waf/waf.github.com/content/haskell-s-fibonacci-in-other-languages.rst

     take 10 fib
     [1,1,2,3,5,8,13,21,34,55]

-The above implementation of ``fib`` fascinates me, so I decided to try my hand at implementing it in other languages.
-I chose C#, Python, and Clojure.
+The above implementation of ``fib`` fascinates me, so I decided to try my hand at implementing it in other languages: C# and Clojure.

 Algorithm Explanation
 =====================